bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   logger?: Logger,
   // The custom http client.
 By default the internal `fetchClient` is used. httpClient?: HttpClient = fetchCient,
-  // A map of fallback flags that will be used when no actual flags
+  // A map of fallback features that will be used when no actual features
   // are available yet.
-  fallbackFlags?: Record<string, boolean>
+  fallbackFeatures?: Record<string, boolean>
 }
 ```